 If you’re looking for a budget cordless vacuum that’s convenient, versatile, and relatively powerful, the Vax Blade 32V TBT3V1P1 is an option to consider.

 It provides decent performance and battery life for the price – even though it can’t match more expensive cordless models or full-size uprights.
 The stick/handheld design also makes it suitable for almost any cleaning job.

 There are a few drawbacks though.
 The lack of a motorised pet tool is a big one, especially if you need to clean hair from stairs, car interiors or upholstery.
 The TBT3V1P1 also has poor filtration, making it unsuitable for people with allergies.

-Even so, if you want the convenience of a cordless without the high price tag, the Vax Blade 32V Pro TBT3V1P1 is a great choice.
+Even so, if you want the convenience of a cordless without the high price tag, the Vax Blade 32V Pro TBT3V1P1 is a solid choice.

 We hope this Vax Blade 32V review has helped you decide whether the TBT3V1P1 is right for you.
 If you have any questions or comments, please use the comments form below.